1 / 10

 The Audi A5 may officially be a coupe, but it's based on the A4 saloon so it feels – and really is – more like a two-door saloon.

-That's good news for practicality because it means the A5 is not a coupe you have to crawl in and out of like you do in some sportier options and there's not shortage of space for two bulky adults in the front.
+That's good news for practicality because it means the A5 is not a coupe you have to crawl in and out of, like you do in some sportier options.
+There's no shortage of space for two bulky adults in the front.

 What engines and gearboxes are available in the Audi A5?

 The petrol models are all 2.0-litre four-cylinders with 150PS (35 TFSI), 204PS (40 TFSI) and 265PS (45 TFSI).
 The 150PS model gets from 0-62mph in under nine seconds, it feels fine in normal driving but quickly runs out of puff if you put the hammer down on a country road.
 With 0-62mph taking just 5.5 seconds, the 265PS version has no such issues.
-The best all rounder is the 204PS model which does 0-62mph in 7.1 seconds and feels perfectly pacy.
+The best all rounder is the 204PS model, which does 0-62mph in 7.1 seconds and feels perfectly pacy without breaking the bank.

 Like the petrols, the 163PS (35 TDI) and 204PS (40 TDI) diesels both have 2.0-litre four-cylinder engines and their meaty mid-range means they feel more powerful than the petrols when, say, you go for a motorway overtake.
 That's despite them being slower on paper – the 35 gets from 0-62mph in 8.2 seconds while the 40 does it in 6.9 seconds.